hunkeelin/SuperCA/README.md

 ####Config file####
 - The documentation of CA.conf is pretty much self explanationary in CA.conf_template.
 Only thing that needs to take caution is workdir.
 The workdir specifys the directory to do fine grain control.
 For example let's say you set workdir=/tmp

-When a request come in, it will search for the hostname and do a reverse dns lookup and split the directory by "." and read the configuration accordingly.
+When a request come in, it will search for the hostname and do a reverse hostname lookup and split the directory by "." and read the configuration accordingly.
 By default it will try to read the config /tmp/config.
 The config should follow the following format:

 ```
 // The name of the ca to sign any csr request.
 All the cacert name should be located in $capath in CA.conf.
 E.G devca.crt